Find Trade Colleges

 On average, health science graduates from UNF take out $16,672 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $171, assuming that the borrower is on a 10-year repayment plan.

-Read full report on Health Sciences & Services at University of North Florida
+Full Health Sciences & Services at University of North Florida Report

-The in-demand bachelor’s degree programs at Florida Agricultural and Mechanical University helped the school earn the #4 place on this year’s ranking of the most popular health sciences & services schools in Florida.
-Located in the city of Tallahassee, Florida A&M University is a public school with a medium-sized student population.
+Out of the 20 schools in Florida that were part of this year’s ranking, Florida Agricultural and Mechanical University landed the # 4 spot on the list.
+Located in the city of Tallahassee, Florida A&M University is a public school with a moderately-sized student population.

 Women make up 77% of the health science majors at the school.